eg1lgfp/gilman-family-practice/content/pages/docs/index.md

 ##### **Asuris | Premera BC | Lifewise | LLH | Cigna | Aetna | First Choice | Regence Blueshield | Medicare Advantage Plan | AARP Med Advantage | Aetna Medadvantage | Kaiser Access PPO | Asuris Medadvantage Plan**

-> **Please verify with your insurance that we are an  in-network provider with your insurance plan, and ask us for verfication if your insurance is not listed, thank you.**
+> **Please verify with your insurance that we are an  in-network provider with your insurance plan, and ask us for verification if your insurance is not listed, thank you.**

 ## NOTICE OF PRIVACY PRACTICES AND HIPAA NOTICE: